shawnOrion/unity-chatbot/README.md

 # Project Notes
 ### What does the project do?
 This project has a chat interface where users can interact with an AI, like ChatGPT.
-It allows for continuous conversations, enabling users to pick up where they left off in previous chats.
+It allows for conversations that carry on across multiple sessions, so users can pick up where they left off in previous chats.

 ### Why is this project important?
 I took this project on to blend my full-stack knowledge with Unity, pushing myself to create with technologies that are new to me.
 It’s about building something complex and learning through the process.